Information

 CPU Limits

-In Parallels Desktop for Mac Standard Edition the maximum number of CPUs you can give to the virtual machine is 4.
+In Parallels Desktop for Mac Standard Edition, the maximum number of CPUs you can assign to a virtual machine is 4.

-In Parallels Desktop for Mac Pro/Business Editions the maximum number of CPUs is 32.
+In Parallels Desktop for Mac Pro/Business Editions, the maximum number of CPUs is 32.
+On Mac computers with Apple M Series chips, you can assign up to 18 CPUs to the virtual machine in Parallels Desktop 18.

-To change the number of CPUs, open virtual machine's configuration window > Hardware > CPU & Memory and adjust the number using the drop-down menu.
+To change the number of CPUs, open the virtual machine's configuration window > Hardware > CPU & Memory > Processors and adjust the number by selecting a value in the drop-down menu:

 RAM Limits

-NOTE: The number of RAM you can assign also depends on how much RAM your Mac has.
-The topic of RAM Management is covered here in detail.
+If you want to manually adjust the RAM value assigned to the virtual machine, please be advised the number of RAM you can assign also depends on how much RAM your Mac has.
+The topic of RAM Management is covered in KB 122705 in detail.

 USB Limits